-The adopted SKATS Regional Transportation Systems Plan (RTSP) represents a comprehensive policy and planning document for investments and strategies needed for the regionally significant transportation systems in the Salem-Keizer urban area.
+The adopted SKATS Regional Transportation Systems Plan (RTSP) represents the MPO's transportation goals and objectives, performance targets, and recommended investments in transportation for the regionally significant transportation systems in the Salem-Keizer urban area.
 The RTSP complies with the federal regulations (23 CFR 450.324) on the development and content of a metropolitan transportation plan.
 The RTSP provides coordination and guidance for implementing agencies such as ODOT and the local jurisdictions to provide a multimodal, region-wide transportation system that is effective, efficient, and sufficient to meet the needs of the Salem-Keizer area.
 Key points about the RTSP are as follows:

-- The RTSP is required to have 20-year or longer horizon year: The population forecast totals for the Salem-Keizer UGB and Turner UGB are provided by the Oregon Population Forecast Program (which is run by the Population Research Center at Portland State University).
+- The RTSP is required to have 20-year or longer horizon: The population forecast totals for the Salem-Keizer UGB and Turner UGB are provided by the Oregon Population Forecast Program (which is run by the Population Research Center at Portland State University).
 Employment forecasts use a combination of Oregon Employment Department forecasts and the most recent regional and city of Keizer Economic Opportunity Analysis reports.
-Allocation of those forecasts to sub-areas and transportation analysis zones are based on the currently adopted comprehensive land use plans of the local jurisdictions in SKATS. - The RTSP is updated every four years using the latest information on current and projected demographics, travel demand, and economic forecasts, as well as to comply with changes to transportation, land use, environmental, or other federal and state regulations, as well as changes in local land use and transportation policies.
+Allocation of those forecasts to sub-areas and transportation analysis zones are based on the currently adopted comprehensive land use plans of the local jurisdictions in SKATS. - The RTSP is updated every four years using the latest information on current and projected demographics, travel demand, and economic forecasts, as well as to comply with changes to transportation, land use, environmental, or other federal and state regulations, and changes in local land use and transportation policies. - The RTSP is consistent with the transportation systems plans (TSPs) adopted by the local jurisdictions, transit plans adopted by the Salem Area Mass Transit District (SAMTD), and statewide and facility plans adopted the Oregon Transportation Commission (e.g., Oregon Freight Plan and Highway 22 Facility Plan). - The RTSP's financial projections are coordinated with ODOT's financial projections of federal and state dollars likely to be available to the SKATS area over the 20-year horizon of the RTSP.
+These assumptions are reviewed and updated every four years.
+SKATS also works with the local jurisdictions and SAMTD to update their financial

-- The RTSP is consistent with the transportation systems plans (TSPs) adopted by the local jurisdictions, transit plans adopted by the Salem Area Mass Transit District (SAMTD), and statewide and facility plans adopted the Oregon Transportation Commission (e.g., Oregon Freight Plan and Highway 22 Facility Plan). - The RTSP's financial projections are coordinated with ODOT's financial projections of federal and state dollars likely to be available to the SKATS area over the 20-year horizon of the RTSP.
-SKATS also works with the local jurisdictions and Cherriots Transit to update financial projections available to these local jurisdictions and agencies. - The 2019-2043 RTSP contains an updated set of goals, objectives, and indicators; the latter allowing the region to track progress toward accomplishing the RTSP goals.
-Some of these indicators have data, but others do not; therefore, SKATS staff will need to find methods to collect this information and provide updates to the SKATS committees. - For the 2019 RTSP update, a set of federally required performance measures was included, as well as presenting the baseline data and tracking the region's progress toward meeting the targets (See Section I.B. for details). - The RTSP is developed to be in compliance to Performance-Based Planning objectives that were a major focus of the two latest federal surface transportation bills: "Moving Ahead for Progress in the 21st Century" (MAP-21) [2012] and the "Fixing America's Surface Transportation" (FAST) Act [2015] as was mentioned in Section I.B.
+- projections. - The 2019-2043 RTSP contains an updated set of goals, objectives, and indicators; the latter allowing the region to track progress toward accomplishing the RTSP goals.
+Some of these indicators have data, but others do not; therefore, SKATS staff will need to find methods to collect this information and provide updates to the SKATS committees. - For the 2019 RTSP update, a set of federally required performance measures was included, as well as presenting the baseline data and tracking the region's progress toward meeting the target.
+(See Section I.B. for details.) - The RTSP is developed to be in compliance to Performance-Based Planning objectives that were a major focus of the two latest federal surface transportation bills: "Moving Ahead for Progress in the 21st Century" (MAP-21) [2012] and the "Fixing America's Surface Transportation" (FAST) Act [2015] as was mentioned in Section I.B.

-The most recent U.S. Department of Transportation Planning Certification Review of SKATS (May 2017) identified a few corrective actions to complete as part of the next RTSP update, scheduled for final adoption in May 2019.
-SKATS has coordinated with FHWA and FTA and other agencies to address these corrective actions in the final RTSP.
+The most recent U.S. Department of Transportation Planning Certification Review of SKATS (May 2017) identified a few corrective actions to complete as part of the RTSP update.
+SKATS adopted a new RTSP in 2019 with changes to address the corrective actions, and ODOT has acknowledge that the corrective actions have been met.